PureStorage-OpenConnect/py-pure-client/docs/index.rst

 Changes
 -------

-See the :doc:`changelog` for a list of changes to the REST Client.
+See the :doc:`changelog` for a list of changes to py-pure-client.

 License